Kan-Cheong Kitchen

 Kan-Cheong Kitchen is the title of a culinary-themed game show produced and broadcast by 8TV in Malaysia.
 Kan-cheong (緊張) is Cantonese for "nervous", which describes the tense, hustled atmosphere which arises from contestants deficient of cooking skills who had to cook on their own in a limited time, subjecting themselves to yelling.

 In 2014, the show was renewed for second season which would premiered on 2 April 2014.
 The cash prize for the winning team was doubled to RM 2,000.

 Format

 In each episode, two pairs, each consisting of a "cook" and a "cannot cook" (i.e. one possesses the skills while the other does not, at least for the featured meal), competing against each other in a cooking showdown.
 Only the "cannot cooks" will enter the kitchen and perform the cooking while the "cooks" yell instructions to their partners.
-To make matters harder, the "cooks" are kept fairly distant from the "cannot cooks" in a booth equipped with monitor to observe the his/her partner's performance – a camera is attached on each "cannot cook's" forehead.
+To make matters harder, the "cooks" are kept fairly distant from the "cannot cooks" in a booth equipped with monitor to observe his/her partner's performance – a camera is attached on each "cannot cook's" forehead.

 Kan-Cheong Kitchen is divided into three stages: